-Suicide prevention is the heart of our business and close to our heart
+Suicide prevention is the heart of our business & close to our heart

-On Saturday 15th November 2014, Jeffery John Mendoza, beloved nephew of ConNetica’s then directors, John Mendoza and Marion Wands and cousin, mentor and role model to their son Dan Mendoza, took his life after a long battle with mental illness.
+On Saturday 15th November 2014, Jeffery John Mendoza, beloved nephew of ConNetica’s then director, John Mendoza and Marion Wands (current Director) & cousin, mentor and role model to their son, Dan Mendoza, took his life after a long battle with mental illness.

 Jeff’s illness developed following his active service in East Timor in late 1999.
 Jeff served his nation with pride, but when he needed mental health services to serve him, they were found wanting.

 It is difficult to find the words to describe such a tragic loss and the pain felt by his family, friends and colleagues.
-Jeff will aways remain in our thoughts as a much loved, wonderful, generous and warm spirited young man.
+Jeff will aways remain in our thoughts as a much loved, wonderful, generous and warm spirited man

 To better understand and prevent mental illness and suicide in young men, a dedicated Jeff Mendoza fund has been established by the Brain and Mind Research Institute at the University of Sydney.